 And it came to pass in the sixth year, in the sixth month, on the fifth day of the month, as I sat in my house with the elders of Judah sitting before me, that the hand of the Lord GOD fell upon me there.

 a.
-In the sixth year, in the sixth month: Ezekiel 1:2 began a series of visions beginning in in the fifth year of King Jehoiachin’s captivity.
+In the sixth year, in the sixth month: Ezekiel 1:2 began a series of visions beginning with in the fifth year of King Jehoiachin’s captivity.
 This is a new time marker describing visions that happened about a year and a half later.
 This series of visions is in Ezekiel 8-11.

 i.
 Ezekiel 8-11 is the record of one long vision.
 In the beginning of the vision Ezekiel sees the glory of the LORD at the temple in Jerusalem.
 By the end of the vision (chapters 10 and 11), this glory will depart.

 ii.
 “They also supply us with a date corresponding to 17 September 592 B.C.E., therefore something more than a year after Ezekiel had received his prophetic call.”
 (Vawter and Hoppe)

 b.
 I sat in my house with the elders of Judah sitting before me: This reminds us that Ezekiel had his own house, and that he was respected enough as God’s prophet to receive the elders of Judah for an audience in his home.

 i.
 “The reason for their presence in Ezekiel’s house is not given, though 14:1–3 and 20:1 suggest that they came to him customarily to seek a word from Yahweh.”
 (Block)

 c.
-The hand of the Lord GOD fell upon me there: As before at Ezekiel 1:3, 3:14, and 3:22, Ezekiel felt the presence and strength of Yahweh upon him.
+The hand of the Lord GOD fell upon me there: As before in Ezekiel 1:3, 3:14, and 3:22, Ezekiel felt the presence and strength of Yahweh upon him.